 In addition to individual player props, you’ll also find game props, such as whether the total number of goals will be odd or even, and whether the game will go to overtime.
 Each game should also have a first-period moneyline, total and spread to play, as well as live-betting options for the second and third periods.
 (What’s live betting?
 You can learn about that here.)

 If you’re looking to string together a few games in one bet, parlays and round robins are always an option for NHL games.
 We’ve already covered the basics and specifics of those multi bets here so we won’t repeat ourselves now.
 Just remember that:

 - you can’t use a spread and moneyline pick from the same game, and

 - the maximum number of games you can put in a parlay will vary by sportsbook.

 Sportsbooks will post Stanley Cup odds for all 31 teams in the NHL at the start of the year (at the latest) and often sooner.
 Teams will only be removed from the board as they are mathematically eliminated during the season.
 Odds for who will win each conference (a.k.a. make the Stanley Cup final) are also available.
 You can even find regular season and playoff MVP odds at most sportsbooks.

 However, regular season win totals are not a common occurrence for hockey, like they are in the NBA, NFL, and MLB.
 That is a result of hockey’s lack of popularity in the United States, in part.
-It’s also due to the fact that regular season wins aren’t the most accurate reflection of success in the NHL.
-Both 3-on-3 overtime and shootouts are seen as a virtual toss ups when it comes to deciding a game, that’s why the loser of either collects a single point each time.
+It’s also because regular season wins aren’t the most accurate reflection of success in the NHL.
+Both 3-on-3 overtime and shootouts are seen as a virtual toss-up when it comes to deciding a game, that’s why the loser of either game collects a single point each time.
 A team can finish with a lot of points, but not a lot of wins.
-That’s why the few sportsbooks that offer season long NHL over/unders generally opt for total points instead of total wins.
+That’s why the few sportsbooks that offer season-long NHL over/unders opt for total points instead of total wins.